ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 (right and left panels correspond to the higher and lower FA values, respectively).
 This figure reproduces Fig. 5 of the original article.](fwdti_simulations_1.png){#fig:simulations1}

-The re-evaluation of the optimal b-value for a two-shell acquisition scheme is shown in Figure @fig:simulations2.
-For a better visuallization of the optional b-value pair, MSE is converted to it reciprocal inverse [@Hoy2014-lk].
-In this way, the optimal b-value pair corresponds to a inverse recirprocal mean squared error of 1 (IRMSE).
-Athough our fwDTI fitting implementations seem to produce more stable IRMSE for all diffusion measures (note that colormaps where rescaled from 0.9 to 1), results of Figure @fig:simulations2 are consistent to the original article which suggests that the b-values pair 500-1500 $s/mm^{2}$ is the most adequate parameters for the fwDTI model fitting.
+The re-evaluation of the optimal b-value for a two-shell acquisition scheme is shown in Figure
+@fig:simulations2.
+For a better visualization of the optimal b-value pair, MSE is converted to it reciprocal inverse [@Hoy2014-lk].
+In this way, the optimal b-value pair corresponds to a inverse reciprocal mean squared error of 1 (IRMSE).
+Although our fwDTI fitting implementations seem to produce more stable IRMSE for all diffusion measures (note that colormaps where rescaled from 0.9 to 1), results of Figure @fig:simulations2 are consistent to the original article which suggests that the b-values pair 500-1500 $s/mm^{2}$ is the most adequate parameters for the fwDTI model fitting.

 ![Inverse reciprocal mean squared errors (IRMSE) as a function of the minimum and maximum b-value for three different diffusion measures.
-For left to right panels, the IRMSE were computed from the free water volume fraction estimates, tissue's fractional anisotroy, and tissue's mean diffusivity.
+For left to right panels, the IRMSE were computed from the tissue's fractional anisotropy, free water volume fraction estimates, and tissue's mean diffusivity.
+MD colormaps are in $\times 10^{-3} mm^{2}/s$.
 This figure reproduces Fig. 2 of the original article.](fwdti_simulations_2.png){#fig:simulations2}

 Figure @fig:simulations3 shows the mean squared errors as a function of the signal to noise ratio (SNR) for different set of acquisition parameters with different number of b-value shells and gradient directions.
-As reported in the original article [@Hoy2014-lk], the figure shows better performances for the two-shell acquisition scheme.
-This suggests that for the fwDTI model fitting having larger number of diffusion gradient directions is more acquate than having a larger number of b-value with smaller number of diffusion gradient directions.
+As reported in the original article [@Hoy2014-lk], figure's upper panels show that the two-shell acquisition scheme provide better diffusion measure estimates when the ground truth FA is high.
+This suggests that for the fwDTI model fitting having larger number of diffusion gradient directions is more adequate than having a larger number of b-value with smaller number of diffusion gradient directions.
+With the exception of the MSE for FA estimates, results are consistent for the ground truth FA=0 (lower panels of Figure @fig:simulations3).
+The similar performances of fwDTI in estimating tissue's FA for the different parameter sets is expected.
+Since in this case tissue has isotropy diffusion, FA estimates should not depend on the number of sampled directions.

 ![Mean squared errors (MSE) plotted as a function of the signal to noise ratio (SNR) for six different acquisition parameter sets.
-For left to right panels the MSE were computed from the tissue's fractional anisotroy estimates, free water volume fraction estimates and tissue's mean diffusivity.
+For left to right panels the MSE were computed from the tissue's fractional anisotropy estimates, free water volume fraction estimates and tissue's mean diffusivity.
 The upper panels of figure reproduces the lower panels of the original article Fig. 4 in which ground truth tissue's FA is set to 0.71.
 Lower panels show the analogous results for a ground truth tissue's FA of 0](fwdti_simulations_3.png){#fig:simulations3}